 Graduation and Commencement

-The International Studies Major celebrates with all our graduates on Tuesday, May 9th from 4:45pm-6:00pm in Union South.
+The International Studies Major celebrates with all our graduates the week before Spring commencement.
 Come join IS Major faculty and staff for refreshments and a study break from finals week.
 The IS Major Faculty Director will be giving students their lapel pin.
 Students who graduate in the Summer or Fall are welcome to join us in May or pick up their pin in the IS Major Office.
-RSVP online by clicking here.
+Students will receive an email with further information in the spring.
 Seniors will receive emails with more information soon!
 Parents and guests are welcome to attend this event.